 8. SCOTTISH SETTLERS BUILT FLORIDA’S FIRST GOLF COURSE IN SARASOTA IN 1906

 Today, Sarasota residents and visitors can choose from hundreds of premier golf courses in the area, from The Highlands (of course!) to The Groves, a challenging public course.
-For a thorough guide to the best links close to Sarasota, see Golf Coast Magazine.

 The medical industry is a big employer in Sarasota, as are grocery stores and law enforcement agencies.
 Tropicana, known for fresh orange juice (this is the Sunshine State, after all), still operates in Bradenton, where it was founded in 1947 by an Italian immigrant who arrived in America with $25 in his pocket.

-The top seven Sarasota employers are:
+The top six Sarasota employers include:

 - Sarasota County Schools